panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 ## 5. Be aware of excessive nesting

 The syntax of the arrow function is short at the same time, which is good.
-But as a side effect it could be cryptic when nesting many arrow function.
+But as a side effect, it could be cryptic when nesting many arrow functions.

 Let's consider the following scenario.
-When a button is clicked, a request to server is started, and when the response is ready the items are logged to console.
+When a button is clicked, a request to the server is started, and when the response is ready the items are logged to console.

 ```javascript
 myButton.addEventListener('click', () => {